2026 Date TBA

 You will run through the tranquil woodland of Dol Idris and then up steeply through the wooded gorge.
 As you ascend out of the trees you may clasp glimpses of the stunning glacial lake Llyn Cau to your left.
 You will continue your ascent towards Mynydd Moel before traversing west and ascending to the summit of Cadair Idris, 893m.

-The section between 1km and 3km involves steep ascent.
+The section between 1km and 3km involves a sustained ascent.
 It's one of the steepest starts to any race.

 The most challenging underfoot terrain is just after the summit of Cadair Idris.
 Take care on this descent.